cerb3re/miniRPG_JS/README.md

 `MUST BE OPEN WITH MICROSOFT EDGE DU TO UPDATE RESTRICTION`

 # About
-This game is a RPG made in JS and must be launch in a web serveur (XHR execution).
+This game is a RPG made in JS and must be launch in a web server (XHR execution).

 # Release
 - 1: Just print tile with position.